bandprotocol/band/docs/devs/data-query.md

 }'
 ```

-The example above shows a a request to update key `ETH/USD` of the fincnai
+The example above shows a a request to update spot price of `ETH/USD` pair on Kovan's financial dataset.
+Notice that the POST request takes a JSON parameter with four inputs.

 - `network_id`: Ethereum network ID (e.g. 1 for mainnet, 42 for Kovan)
 - `dataset`: Unique address of the dataset to update data
 - `key`: Hex-formatted key for data to update.
 See specification on the dataset page for details.
 - `broadcast`: A boolean indicating whether the data update transaction should be automatically broadcast.
 If **true**, Band Foundation will broadcast the transaction.
 If **false**, this HTTP request will return an Ethereum transaction data.

-Note that, this feature is especially necessary for the Web Oracle dataset.
+This feature is especially necessary for the Web Oracle dataset.
 You can read more about it [here](../datasets/web-oracle.html).